Steam - Museum of the Great Western Railway

 Other exhibits include a buffet carriage, a Victorian station and waiting room, a display on how the GWR publicised the south-west of England as a holiday destination, and an exhibit on how the GWR was forced to convert its tracks to standard gauge.
 There is a moving display of commemoration plaques and memorials to GWR workers who lost their lives in the two world wars.

 Railway enthusiasts will love the collection of historic engines, carriages, and rail equipment.
 Even if you can't tell your broad gauge locomotive from your rolling stock, you'll still enjoy the sense of nostalgia created by a series of scenic recreations that bring to life the age of steam.
 Tableaux show a workman hand-crafting a railway carriage, workers loading a ballast wagon, and passengers sitting patiently on a Victorian platform.

 The museum holds a vast archive of railway photos, documents, audio recordings, plans, drawings, and magazines related to the GWR.
-See reconstructed offices, a signal box, foundry, stores, and workshops.
+See reconstructed offices, a signal box, a foundry, stores, and workshops.
 There are interactive displays and hands-on experiences that bring the GWR's heritage to life, and volunteer stewards are on hand to answer questions.

 The museum houses a collection of historic locomotives and carriages, some forming part of the National Collection organised by the National Railway Museum.
-Among the engines you can see are the Cheltenham Flyer, billed as the fastest engine in the world at the time it was in service.
-Other historic highlights include the Caerphilly Castle, built in 1923, and the Lode Star, built in 1907.

 About Steam - Museum of the Great Western Railway